Scott Sartiano

 Scott Sartiano (born October 31, 1974) is an American restaurateur and businessperson involved in hospitality.
 He is known for founding Zero Bond, a private Manhattan social club, in 2020, as well as the restaurant Sartiano's in The Mercer Hotel in 2023.
 Overall he operates seven venues in New York and Boston through his company Bond Hospitality.
 Early in his career he founded or co-founded a number of New York nightclubs and restaurants, including Spa, 1Oak, Butter, The Darby, and the Broken Coconut.
 Sartiano is a member of the board of trustees for the Metropolitan Museum of Art.

 Early life and education

-Born in 1974 in Pittsburgh, Pennsylvania, Scott Sartiano grew up in Columbia, South Carolina. and also spent time in North Carolina.
+Born in 1974 in Pittsburgh, Pennsylvania, Scott Sartiano grew up in Columbia, South Carolina.
+He also spent time in North Carolina.
+He is of Italian descent.
 Both of his parents are from Brooklyn, and his father is a doctor.
 In 1992 Sartiano was recruited by Columbia University to play tennis, although he was forced to sit out from the sport as a senior after breaking his wrist.
 He graduated from Columbia in 1997 with a degree in political science.